A handy guide to the Library collections, services and facilities within your subject area.

 |Finding articles in magazines and journals

 To find magazine and journal articles online, use the Discovery search box at the top of every page on this website.Enter your search term (e.g. a designer’s name) and you will see a results list that includes both books and journal articles which feature in your search terms.
 Many of the results will offer full text so you can read the articles online.
 Some results may give an abstract which will give you a brief summary of the article, but not the full text.
-If you would like to read the full text but can’t find it, please ask a Librarian for help, or request the article via an Inter Library Loan form.For more details on searching and browsing journals, please have a look at the e-journals guide.
+If you would like to read the full text but can’t find it, please ask a Librarian for help, or request the article via Inter Library Loan.For more details on searching and browsing journals, please have a look at the e-journals guide.

 The Gnomon Workshop offers the most comprehensive set of Digital Production tutorials anywhere.
 The broad scope of the tutorials range from foundational understanding of the software tools all the way to the professional application of these tools and concepts used by artists working in the film and game industries.
 Access to this resource is prioritised for Games Art and Design and VFX students, please get in touch with your Course Leader for information on how to access the Gnomon Workshop.